Common College Interview Questions and How to Answer Them

 3. Why Are You Interested in Pursuing Your Major?

-Some college students go into their educational programs with little idea of what they will study.
+What they want to know: Colleges ask this question because some college students go into their educational programs with little idea of what they will study.
 This question permits you to show you have at least a plan during your college career.
 It would help if you answered with honesty and explained the reason for choosing your major.

-Example Answer: "I am interested in a career in political science because I feel like my generation should be involved with the development of our nation.
+"I am interested in a career in political science because I feel like my generation should be involved with the development of our nation.
 I also feel that my generation has an equal responsibility to contribute to our nation and I hope by studying political science that I can inspire more young people to take part in our country's governmental processes."

-Why We Like It: Your knowledge about the major you are pursuing demonstrates that you have drive and passion.
+Why we like it: Your knowledge about the major you are pursuing demonstrates that you have drive and passion.
 It also showcases your integrity in giving back to the world and making it a better place.

 4. What Skills Do You Expect to Develop Throughout Your Program?

-Example Answer: "In high school, my research writing wasn't as strong as I would have liked, and I continue to build my skills in this area.
+"In high school, my research writing wasn't as strong as I would have liked, and I continue to build my skills in this area.
 I took some writing workshops and hired a tutor to help me.
 After figuring out which methods I was most comfortable with, I was able to improve my research writing skills dramatically.
 I hope that through my educational program I can further develop this skill to become an efficient researcher and writer."

-Why We Like It: You talk about an academic skill that was not up to par during your high school years.
+Why we like it: You talk about an academic skill that was not up to par during your high school years.
 It is a skill that is essential for excelling in college, and you wish to work on it in order to get top grades during your program.
 You took the initiative to work on the issue and were able to remedy it.
 It shows you are willing to improve on your weaknesses.

 5. Do You Plan to Continue Your Education?

-This is a more direct version of question #2.
+What they want to know: This is a more direct version of question #2.
 It is acceptable to say you are not sure if you want to continue your education.
 What’s most important is that you demonstrate that you have put some thought into your future and that you answer honestly.

-Example Answer: "I can see myself pursuing a higher degree after undergraduate school, though I do not quite know yet if that is something I want to do.
+"I can see myself pursuing a higher degree after undergraduate school, though I do not quite know yet if that is something I want to do.
 I feel like I will have a better idea of my higher education goals after attending my program for a while."

-Why We Like It: Though you note that you are not 100% sure if you want to pursue a graduate degree, this response demonstrates that you have started thinking about your future.
+Why we like it: Though you note that you are not 100% sure if you want to pursue a graduate degree, this response demonstrates that you have started thinking about your future.
 It shows critical thinking and honesty.

 6. What Career Fields Interest You?

-This question assesses your interests and evaluates the programs you would best qualify for.
+What they want to know: This question assesses your interests and evaluates the programs you would best qualify for.
 You can narrow down your interests to two or three careers related to your major.

-Example Answer: "I honestly don't know what I will be doing after graduation, but I know I would love to pursue a career in law, legislation or another political field."
+"I honestly don't know what I will be doing after graduation, but I know I would love to pursue a career in law, legislation or another political field."

-Why We Like It: You are being honest that you do not know what you specifically want to do but have solid ideas of what you would like to get into with your major.
+Why we like it: You are being honest that you do not know what you specifically want to do but have solid ideas of what you would like to get into with your major.

 7. Tell Me About an Academic Challenge You Faced.
 What Did You Do to Overcome It?

-There is no such thing as a challenge-free school experience.
+What they want to know: There is no such thing as a challenge-free school experience.
 This question asks you to show that you have the honesty and bravery to admit you went through a tough time and the lessons you may have learned from it.

-Example Answer: "Like many students, I suffer from test anxiety.
+"Like many students, I suffer from test anxiety.
 My academic performance outside of exams was typically top-notch, but my nerves were hard to overcome when it came to tests.
 Luckily, I discovered an approach that worked for me.
 Studying continuously in small doses made me more confident in my knowledge and made the material easier to absorb.
 I also joined study groups for subjects I found more challenging, giving me an additional resource and source of confidence.
 This allowed me to avoid cramming, which would often amp up my anxiety.

 Additionally, I learned a breathing technique that I can use for the exam.
 It is subtle and straightforward, allowing me to calm my nerves and regain my focus whenever the need arises.
 Together with the studying techniques, I can perform at my best during tests, ensuring I can showcase my understanding of a subject with greater ease."

-Why We Like It: You offered an issue that plagues most students but came up with a unique solution that worked for you.
+Why we like it: You offered an issue that plagues most students but came up with a unique solution that worked for you.
 You went step by step on approaching the issue through trial and error until you found the best possible way to fix it.
 You have shown that you had a weakness and were not afraid to ask for help.

 8. What Are Some Academic Goals You Hope to Accomplish in College?

-This question requires you to evaluate your motivation and work ethic in your education.
+What they want to know: This question requires you to evaluate your motivation and work ethic in your education.
 Share any specific goals you have in your answer, whether short-term or long-term.

-Example Answer: "I would love to increase my knowledge of applied mathematics and earn top scores in my political science classes by the end of my first year in college.
+"I would love to increase my knowledge of applied mathematics and earn top scores in my political science classes by the end of my first year in college.
 I feel that by accomplishing these goals, I can further develop my critical and creative thinking."

 9. How Will You Contribute to Our University?